 Constructed on the Gan Island in Addi Atoll, this place was established to pay homage to the British soldiers who died while serving in the Royal Air Force from 1941 to 1971.
 This iconic place also has cannons from World War 2 that are placed facing the Memorial to safeguard it.

 On the island of Nilandho stands second oldest mosque of the Maldives, which is rumoured to have been constructed by the founders of the country.
 The mosque was built from the ruins of the Hindu Temples in the 12th Century and has Arabic scriptures chiselled on the walls.
-An excellent place for history enthusiasts and for people who have an eye for architecture.

 This tomb is an essential site of attraction for tourists and is located in the South of Ari Atolls.
 The tomb was built for Sultan Ibrahim III, a ruler of the Maldives who was killed during a foreign invasion.
 Sultan Ibrahim III is popularly remembered for using a sunshade on his throne, and is credited for establishing the same trend.